amidaware/trmm-docs/docs/contributing_using_a_remote_server.md

 ```

 !!!info
-    If you receive a CORS error when trying to log into your server via localhost or IP, try the following
+    If you receive a CORS error when trying to log into your server via localhost or IP, try the following:

 ```bash
 rm -rf node_modules .quasar
 npm install
 quasar dev
 ```

 You should now have a localhost and IP based URL to view that has a live reload feature.

 ## Configure GitHub with VSCode